edufeed-org/kanban-editor/docs/GUIDES/Kanban-NIP.md

     // other fields...
 }
 ```

+**⚠️ CRITICAL:** Card `p` tags are for **assignees only** (metadata), NOT edit permission!
+- Only Board p-tags (from the 30301 event) grant write permission
+- To publish a Card, signer MUST be: Card author OR Board creator OR Board maintainer
+- Card assignees have NO special permissions (it's just metadata for UI)

 When editing a card, the maintainers can copy the card event with the `d` tag intact and publish a new event.